-We have worked with Royal College of General Practitioners, British Medical Association and Health Education England to develop the GP Careers Plus pilot which will result in recruitment of approximately 80 GPs who are at risk of leaving the profession across 11 pilot areas.
+We have worked with Royal College of General Practitioners, British Medical Association and Health Education England to develop the GP Career Plus Scheme pilot which will result in the recruitment of approximately 80 GPs who are at risk of leaving the profession across 10 pilot areas.

 Data shows that the number of GPs leaving in most ages groups particularly those aged 55–59 and 60-64, has risen over the last 10 years.
 Research that we have commissioned suggests that experienced GPs may remain practising if they had an opportunity to work more flexibly.

 The 10 pilot areas will test a range of ways to offer greater flexibility and support for approximately 80 GPs to keep hold of the vital skills and experience of GPs on the verge of leaving general practice.

 - Provide clinical capacity for practices to cover: vacancies; annual leave; parental leave; and sick cover.

 - Carry out specific types of work e.g. long term conditions, access hub sessions, home visits.